alphyos/CyberStart-2024/challenges/forensics/ReportPartOne-L01C03.md

 ## Step by Step

-- Download the packet from the left side and open it with Wireshark
+- Download the packet from the left side and open it with Wireshark.
 - Frame 6 will show that the request was `successful` and the code is `200`.
-- Right click any of the frames and click follow HTTP stream, the flag should be visible in the conversation
+- Right click any of the frames and click follow HTTP stream, the flag should be visible in the conversation.
     - `200ikjHagent`

 ![picture of the form](/assets/reportpartone1.png)